 Pfizer is currently the world's biggest pharmaceutical company in terms of revenues.
 It was founded in 1849 and went public in 2004.
 In October, 2009, Pfizer completed the acquisition of pharmaceutical giant Wyeth for $68 billion.
 The firm operates in two main segments: Bio-pharmaceutical and Diversified.

 Bio-pharmaceutical includes the Primary Care, Specialty Care, Established Products, Emerging Markets and Oncology customer-focused units, which includes products that prevent and treat cardiovascular and metabolic diseases, central nervous system disorders, arthritis and pain, respiratory diseases, urogenital conditions, cancer, eye disease and endocrine disorders.

-Though Pfizer markets the world's best selling drug known as Lipitor, it accounts for less than 5% of the stock value.
 The biggest contribution to the value of the stock comes from the Legacy Wyeth & Pfizer products, Alliances and income generated from the Diversified unit.
 This is explained by the following reasons.

 Alliances & licensing arrangements to bolster market share

 The vast network of alliances, licensing deals and other forms of joint partnerships that Pfizer has helps reduce R&D expenses.
 A strong distribution network, tie-ups and brand image due to world class drugs help revenues and increase market share.